 papers of this series.

 points out that the derivative of the Minkowski Question

 Mark function is given by the distribution of the Farey

 fractions on the real number line.
 This is anchored by

 measure, set in the terms of measure theory.
 This allows

-an exact result to be presened for the measure,
+an exact result to be presented for the measure,

-as the inifinite product of a set of piece-wise
+as the infinite product of a set of piece-wise

 differentiable functions, each piece being in the form